 What Is Polyaspartic Coating?

 Polyaspartic is aliphatic polyurea, a mixture of ester and other components.
-It’s a newer type of floor coating, becoming popular for use as a corrosion-resistant component.
+It’s a newer type of floor coating, becoming popular as a corrosion-resistant component.

-Similar to epoxy coatings, Polyaspartic is a two-part system, mixing resin with a catalyst to cure into a durable coating.
+Like epoxy coatings, polyaspartic is a two-part system, mixing resin with a catalyst to cure it into a durable coating.

 Polyaspartic floor coating is an excellent alternative to epoxy, though it does have its disadvantages.

 Polyaspartic takes considerably less time to dry and emits fewer gases than epoxy, making it a more versatile alternative and easier for amateurs to install.